nzaugg/Picture-Element/README.md

 ### HD Media Queries

-Picturefill natively supports HD(Retina) image replacement.
-While numerous other solutions exist, picturefill has the added benefit of performance for the user in only getting served one image.
+Picture Element natively supports HD(Retina) image replacement.
+While numerous other solutions exist, Picture Element has the added benefit of performance for the user in only getting served one image.

 * The `media` attribute supports [compound media queries](https://developer.mozilla.org/en-US/docs/CSS/Media_queries), allowing for very specific behaviors to emerge.
 For example, a `data-media="(min-width: 400px) and (min-device-pixel-ratio: 2.0)` attribute can be used to serve a higher resolution version of the source instead of a standard definition image.
 Note you currently also need to add the `-webkit-min-device-pixel-ratio` prefix (e.g. for iOS devices).